yacineabada/Auto1-automation/README.md

 # Auto1-Task
-This is a test assignment for the junior javascript interview at auto 1 group
-# Google Sheets & Gmail Automation Script

 ## Overview
+This is a test assignment for the junior javascript interview at auto 1 group.
 This project automates expense tracking and monthly financial reporting by integrating Google Sheets, Gmail, and Google Calendar.
-It helps teams manage expenses efficiently by validating input data, generating monthly reports, notifying the finance team via email, and scheduling calendar reminders.

 ## 📁 Repository Structure